MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 Choose this option if you want to create a cross platform app for iOS, Android, UWP and Windows Desktop devices.
 You need to create 5 apps in App Center – one for each OS.

-You need to select **Xamarin** as the platform for Android, iOS and macOS applications (UWP doesn't have a Xamarin option).
+You need to select **Xamarin** as the platform for Android, iOS and macOS applications (UWP and Desktop applications doesn't have a Xamarin option).

 For the **Windows Desktop** and **macOS** applications you have to configure your project for compatibility with the **Xamarin.Forms** platform.